bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 .. note::

-   We also make an **additional assumption**: For standard-layout class objects, compilers only insert padding between fields if it is necessary to achieve alignment.
+   We also make an **additional assumption**: For standard-layout class objects - otherwise known as **POD** (Plain Old Data) - compilers only insert padding between fields if it is necessary to achieve alignment.

 How is this reflected in |project|?
 ------------------------------------